ccprog/crosswordsearch/README.md

 + or only new riddles can be saved by 'restricted' editors to be added to a moderation queue (`push_crossword` capability).

-Administrators can add/delete projects and assign editors on the Settings/Crosswordsearch administrative page.
+Administrators can add, update and delete projects and assign editors on the Settings/Crosswordsearch administrative page.

 Editors assigned for projects can review Crosswords from the Settings/Crosswordsearch administrative